Code Lyoko: Plot

-In Season 2, Aelita adjusts to life in the real world, while Jeremy attempts to develop an antivirus program to liberate her from X.A.N.A.'s power.
+In Season 2, Aelita adjusts to life in the real world, while Jeremy attempts to develop an antivirus program to liberate her from X.A.N.A.'s influence.
 On Lyoko, a fifth sector is discovered and the group explores more of Lyoko's secrets and mysteries.
-The gang begins to uncover information about a mysterious man named Franz Hopper, who went missing ten years ago.
-He supposedly created the Supercomputer, Lyoko, and X.A.N.A., and is eventually discovered to be Aelita's father.
-They finally find out that Franz Hopper is indeed alive somewhere, hiding in the uncharted parts of Lyoko to avoid X.A.N.A. further.
-All the while, X.A.N.A. attempts to steal Aelita's memory to gain the Keys to Lyoko and escape into the internet.
-At the end of the season, the group discovers that Aelita is actually human and does not have a virus, and instead is missing a fragment of herself.
-In "The Key," X.A.N.A. tricks them with a fake and succeeds in stealing Aelita's memory and escaping the Supercomputer.
-Aelita appears to perish as a result but is revived when Franz Hopper restores her completely, along with her missing fragment: the memories of her life on Earth before she was virtualized on Lyoko.
+The gang begins to uncover information about a mysterious man named Franz Hopper, the supposed creator of the Supercomputer, Lyoko, and X.A.N.A. who went missing ten years ago.
+Eventually it is discovered that Hopper is indeed alive somewhere, hiding in the uncharted parts of Lyoko to avoid X.A.N.A.
+All the while, X.A.N.A. attempts to steal the Keys to Lyoko, lines of code which it can use to flee the confines of the Supercomputer into the internet, from Aelita's memory.
+At the end of the season, the group discovers that Aelita is actually human and the biological daughter of Hopper, and rather than being infected with a virus, is instead missing some fragment of herself.
+In "The Key," X.A.N.A. tricks them with an imposter, thus succeeding in stealing Aelita's memory and escaping the Supercomputer.
+Aelita appears to perish as a result but is revived when Hopper restores her completely, along with her missing fragment: the memories of her life on Earth before she was virtualized on Lyoko.

-Season 3 shows that since succeeding in escaping the confinements of the supercomputer, X.A.N.A. targets the virtual world itself by destroying each of Lyoko's surface sectors, until only Sector Five is left.
-Initially reluctant, the Lyoko Warriors decide to invite William Dunbar as the sixth member.
-However, shortly after being virtualized, he is possessed by X.A.N.A..
-Shortly after, he destroys the Core of Lyoko, destroying the entire virtual world and rendering the group unable to fight X.A.N.A., putting the entire real world in danger.
-After what they thought was their defeat, Jeremy receives a coded message from Franz Hopper that allows him to recreate Lyoko and continue the fight against X.A.N.A.
+In Season 3, X.A.N.A., no longer bound to the Supercomputer, seeks to destroy Lyoko by erasing each of its four surface sectors, until only Sector Five remains.
+Initially reluctant, the Lyoko Warriors decide to invite fellow Kadic student William Dunbar as the sixth member.
+Shortly after being virtualized, however, he is possessed by X.A.N.A. and proceeds to destroy the Core of Lyoko, destroying the virtual world and rendering the group unable to fight X.A.N.A., endangering the entire real world.
+After what they thought was their defeat, Jeremy receives a coded message from Hopper, which contains knowledge necessary for rebuilding Lyoko.